 One of the hardest things about moving abroad is leaving your girls!
 And not to gloat, but I have kickass girfriends.

 Girl dates- You have to do them and they sometimes really suck because: (1) you are constantly comparing them to your awesome friends back home, (2) you have to be really nice and smiley until they get to know you better, (3) some girls are just plain boring.
-But I have discovered out of every few girl dates there will be at least one that understands how important wine is in life.
+But I have discovered, out of every few girl dates, there will be at least one who understands how important wine is in life.

 Legally Blonde- Most girls in the UK are obsessed with sororities because they don’t have them.
 It’s kind of like Americans with castles.
 It’s a great conversation starter if you are a sorority girl.
 They want to know if it’s like the movies and at first you deny it, but then you start telling stories and realize you were actually Elle Woods and the best time of your life is over.
 Something to deal with later, but hey, hopefully you made a new friend.